-The State of Alaska has applied for the Birch Creek from its mouth at Kantishna River to the mouth of Muddy River, a distance of approximately two miles.
+The State of Alaska applied for an RDI for Birch Creek from its mouth at Kantishna River to the mouth of Muddy River, a distance of approximately two miles.
 This reach, located in T. 12 S., Rs.
-20 and 21 W., FM, is entirely within the Denali National Preserve.
-The National Park Service manages the riparian lands.
+20 and 21 W., F.M., is located entirely within the Denali National Preserve.
+The NPS manages the riparian lands.
 The United States has not yet determined the navigability of Birch Creek.